i3D-net/ONE-GameHosting-SDK/docs/build.md

 - clean_windows.bat
 - clean_linux.sh

+Cleaning is required to switch from 32 to 64 bit builds or vice versa.

 ## IDE

 To load the repository in Visual Studio, first build and then open the generated solution file located at build/OneGameHostingSDK.sln.

-For working on the SDK in VSCode, IDE tips are located [here](docs/vscode.md).
+For working on the SDK in Visual Studio Code, IDE tips are located [here](docs/vscode.md).

-## Build details
+## Documentation Build

-The `-S` and `-B` options require CMake 3.13 or newer.
-Older version must cd into the build folder and run `cmake ..`.

-A subset of tests will run as part of the build process.

 The doxygen documentation is built automatically if CMake is able to find the doxygen installed on your system.